Contrast-Security-OSS/azure-aks-example/README.md

 ## Kubernetes Deployment

-You can run netflicks within a Kubernetes cluster, tested on local OSX via Kubernetes cluster running on Docker Desktop and Microsoft AKS.
+The Netflicks application can also be deployed to a Kubernetes cluster as tested on local OSX via Kubernetes running locally on Docker Desktop and the Microsoft AKS PaaS environment.

 ### Create a kubernetes secret to store Contrast Agent configurations